Skip to main content

 7. Save the file and reload the page in Chrome.

-8. Examine the Read More links to see they now feature the special » character at the beginning.
-This visual enhancement was achieved without touching the HTML, demonstrating the separation of concerns that makes CSS so powerful.
+8. Check out the Read More links to see they now have the special » character added at the beginning of the link.

 .read-more::after {